 Here are the bare PCBs, seen components and copper side, since components are for surface mounting (SMD), except for those recovered from the original circuits (interference suppression inductors and capacitor).
 Board thickness: 0.8 mm.

 The hatched area will receive the decoder end, where are the connecting wires.
-It will be stuck there with thin (otherwise, it would touch the hood) double-sided adhesive.
+It will be stuck there with thin (otherwise, it would touch the bonnet) double-sided adhesive.
 The jutting out part will overhang the front flywheel — one has to check whether it does not touch it.
 The small notches visible on the front circuit make it possible to fit it on the chassis pins.
 But it is prudent to reinforce the holding of the circuit by gluing it, because it is no longer possible to use the original screws.
-On the other hand, the rear circuit will be attached like the old one, by two screws passing through two 2 mm dia. holes which must be drilled in the center of the target-shaped pads.
+On the other hand, the rear circuit will be attached like the old one, by two screws passing through two 2 mm diam. holes which must be drilled in the centre of the target-shaped pads.
 In addition, a rectangular hole must be milled to leave room for the anti-parasite inductors (caution when you disconnect them from their original circuit: I broke a wire close to the body).

 For connecting the two circuits, I used standard colour wires recovered on the decoder itself, because the decoder / front circuit link wires are very short.
 The wires which connect the two circuits pass on either side of the motor, in sheaths glued along the latter.

 Some notes concerning these circuits: